 EU-REST European Union Radiation, Education, Staffing & Training

-The 24-month European Commission tender project EU-REST started in September 2022 and will last until 31 August 2024.
-It is intended to answer the invitation to tender addressing Call HADEA/2022/OP/0003 for a service contract regarding analysis on workforce availability, education and training needs for the quality and safety of medical applications involving ionising radiation in the EU.
+The 24-month European Commission tender project EU-REST started in September 2022 and was completed the 31 August 2024.
+It intended to answer the invitation to tender addressing Call HADEA/2022/OP/0003 for a service contract regarding analysis on workforce availability, education and training needs for the quality and safety of medical applications involving ionising radiation in the EU.
 The action contributes to the implementation of the Europe’s Beating Cancer Plan and is also part of the actions of the Strategic Agenda for Medical Ionising Radiation Applications (SAMIRA) Action Plan.

-The project aims to provide an analysis of workforce availability, education, and training needs to ensure quality and safety aspects of medical applications involving ionising radiation in the EU.
-In addition, it foresees the development of staffing and education and training guidelines for key professional groups involved in ensuring radiation safety and quality of medical radiation applications in the EU member states.
+The project aimed to provide an analysis of workforce availability, education, and training needs to ensure quality and safety aspects of medical applications involving ionising radiation in the EU.
+In addition, it foresaw the development of staffing and education and training guidelines for key professional groups involved in ensuring radiation safety and quality of medical radiation applications in the EU member states.

-ESTRO and its experts are involved with Working Packages (WP) 1, 2 & 3.
+ESTRO and its experts were involved with Working Packages (WP) 1, 2 & 3.

 Yavuz Anacak, radiation oncologist, Izmir/TR